ILIAS-eLearning/ILIAS/tests/README.md

 generic name.

 Some good, more descriptive names have the following forms:
-- doingSomeOperationGeneratesSomeResult
+- "doingSomeOperationGeneratesSomeResult"       [1, Location 1309]
-- someResultOccursUnderSomeCondition
+- "someResultOccursUnderSomeCondition"          [ebenda]
-- whenDoingSomeBehaviourThenSomeResultOccurs
+- "whenDoingSomeBehaviourThenSomeResultOccurs"  [ebenda]

 <a name="current-state"></a>
 ##### Current state